ADC Design Principles

 All our ADCs benefit from tumor-selective payload activation and release for added safety, delivered today via beta-glucuronide linkers.
 This approach is now clinically validated in our IKS014 ADC program.

-We are continually optimizing linker-payload formats for intra-tumoral delivery, and expanding our payload options to ensure coverage of all known ADC classes as well as the introduction of powerful new mechanisms.
+We continue to optimize linker-payload formats for intra-tumoral delivery, whilst expanding our payload options to ensure coverage of all known ADC classes and to introduce powerful new mechanisms.

 Making informed decisions in ADC design

-We strive to improve and enhance all platforms to deliver the most relevant payload MOA safely and selectively to the cancer cell and include maximum impact.
+We strive to improve and enhance all platforms to deliver a relevant payload MOA for the tumor and target safely and selectively to the cancer cell to drive maximum impact.

-Payload MOA defines an ADCs toxicity profile and is fundamental to the tumor sensitivity profile.
-It is important to selection the right MOA and potency for the targeted tumor, and balancing this against a target's expression profile.
+Payload MOA defines an ADCs toxicity profile, is fundamental to anti-cancer activity and is critical in ADC sequencing.
+It is important to select the right MOA and potency for the targeted tumor, balancing this against a target's expression profile.

-Similarly, target choices help to characteristics toxicity risks, payload MOA and potency.
-Clearly, they also determine the indication range of the associated ADC.
+Similarly, target antigen choices determine toxicity risk, and offer insight towards payload MOA and cytotoxic potency.
+Of course, they also determine the indication range of the associated ADC.

 Relevant clinical indications define potential payload MOA options for testing, the clinical development strategy and selection of relevant benchmarks.